 Personal account holders in Wexford Credit Union are entitled to nominate a person/s to be the beneficiary of their credit union savings following death.

-Under credit union rules it is important to note the following:
+Under credit union rules, it is essential to note the following:

 - The statutory maximum amount that can pass under a nomination is currently €23,000.
 Any amount in excess of this will form part of the deceased member’s estate.

-- Members may revoke or vary a nomination at any time by completing a new nomination form.
+- Members may revoke or vary a nomination by completing a new nomination form.

 - A nomination is automatically revoked when the nominee dies before the account holder.
 In this case, a new nomination should be completed.

-- The nominated property does not form part of a deceased person’s estate.
-A person under 16 years of age cannot make a valid nomination.
+- A person under 16 years of age cannot make a valid nomination.

 *Small Payments Provision: Where no valid nomination exists and the amount in the member’s account is under €15,000 in total (including insurance, etc.), the board of directors of the credit union may, without letters of administration or probate of any Will, distribute their property in the credit union to such persons as appears to the board to be entitled by law to receive it.